 Viruses can search your operating system and they can delete or alter specific files.
 Some viruses were created with an opposing agenda to a business and the purpose of the particular virus is to damage the business or enterprise.

 How antivirus software detects and disposes of threats

 The software scans the file which is then cross-referenced with their database that contains their definitions of viruses.
 If one of the files is marked as a virus, the software then disposes of them.
 Executable files will go through the system scan and the ones matched with the definitions in their database will then be marked.
 When you open a certain file, your antivirus works in the background scanning it for potential threats.

 A full system scan is more thorough and precise.
 Usually done when a new antivirus program is installed, it makes sure that there are no viruses remaining hidden in your system.
 It also ensures that your antivirus is up-to-date, which can add new virus definitions to their list if they spot an unknown one in your system.
 Full system scans also repair a possibly infected computer.

 Checks all the .EXE files and cross-checks it with the malware definitions in their database or checks if a certain file is portraying some unusual behavior commonly found in known viruses.

 Designed to detect previously unknown viruses by looking for suspicious or malicious behavior, not present in the latest list of definitions.
 They run possibly infected applications and programs, within a runtime virtual environment.
 This keeps the code from infecting a realtime environment.

 focuses on detecting specific characteristics that are compared to existing malware that contain the same characteristics as the file is displaying, and if the potential malware files end up doing malware actions.

-With over forty years of antivirus experience, Symantec, is the one of the leading providers of internet security today.
-Norton AntiVirus assures you protection from different kinds of threat that your PC may be susceptible to online.
+With over forty years of antivirus experience, Symantec is one of the leading providers of internet security today.
+Norton AntiVirus assures you protection from different kinds of threats that your PC may be susceptible to online.